SereinMC/Serein/README.md

 Use `serein -i` or `serein --init` in an empty directory to create a template project interactively.

-Use `-y` or `-yes` flag to create the project without asking any questions.
+Use `-y` or `--yes` flag to create the project without asking any questions.

 > On the Android platform, `npm` may not work properly, so ignore the errors it throws.